kgillibrand/PIA-Port-Forwarding-Script/README.md

 6. Add an exception in your firewall for the port and update the port settings for applications that you are using

+#Constants (that you may want to change)
+Global
+- DEBUG: Flag that enables debugging print statements, set by the -debug/--debug option so you shouldn't need to edit it.
+Default: False

+GetIPAddress Method
+- ADDRESS_LIMIT: The number of IPV4 addresses expected for the VPN interface, default: 1

+Main Method
+- ENDPOINT: The API endpoint URL, default: https://www.privateinternetaccess.com/vpninfo/port_forward_assignment
+- INTERFACE: The network interface that the VPN uses, default: tun0
+- ENCODING: The text encoding to use when the API response is returned in bytes, default: utf-8
+- TIMEOUT: The timeout in seconds when calling the API, default: 10

 #License
 MIT License